IgniteUI/igniteui-docfx/en/components/select.md

 - When the drop-down list is opened, navigation with `Up/Down Arrow` keys starts from the selected item, if any.
 Otherwise, it starts from the first item in the list.
 - When the drop-down list is closed you can cycle between its items using the `Up/Down Arrow` keys.
 - When the drop-down list is closed you can also navigate through all items that begin with a specific character, it works the same as if it was opened.
 - When the drop-down list is closed you can also navigate to a *specific* item by rapidly typing in its first few characters.
-The behaviour is the same as when the drop-down is opened.
+The behavior is the same as when the drop-down is opened.
 - When the drop-down is closed character key navigation is also case insensitive.
 - When the drop-down is closed character key navigation does not change selection when pressing characters that have no matching item(s).